Local(ish) gravity theories in conformal superspace: Introduction

 Indeed, shape dynamics \cite{SD_first, Flavio_tutorial} amounts to taking these hints --- coming from the initial value formulation of general relativity and from the consideration of symmetries compatible with a quantum mechanical evolution between instantaneous physical configuration states --- seriously.
 It does this by considering dynamical systems whose natural habitat is conformal superspace.
-However, in the way it was constructed to obtain a very explicit correspondence to GR dynamics, shape dynamics required a non-local Hamiltonian.
-Here I will consider local constructions which only require compatibility with the symmetry.
-The existence and properties of such theories is a considerably important point to settle in the entire spatially relational approach to which shape dynamics belongs.
+However, in the way it was constructed to obtain a very explicit correspondence to GR dynamics, shape dynamics required a non-local Hamiltonian.\footnote{However, see \cite{SD_construction} for a first-principles construction of shape dynamics with no reliance on GR.} It is an interesting question then, to ask what kind of theory one can obtain merely from demanding locality and compatibility with the symmetry content.
+The existence and properties of such theories is a considerably important point to settle in the entire spatially relational approach to which shape dynamics belongs, and is moreover motivated from the above convergent arguments leading us to consider spatial conformal symmetry in its own right; even if merely to phenomenologically rule out the other models.

-I will show that the simplest of these theories, when treated in the most naive way, can yield Bianchi IX types of solutions, which, when coupled to other sources, can give a standard notion of space-time.
-I will then investigate some of the properties of the quantum theory, such as its BRST structure and its propagator around a conformally flat solution, showing that it has some of the desirable properties of Horava-Lifschitz in this respect.

-I will employ an infinite dimensional principal fiber bundle view of the field configuration space of the theory.
-The path integral is then a summation over all paths (or field histories) in the physical quotient space (configuration space quotiented by the symmetries).
-The interesting thing about this formulation is that we don\rq{}t have to provide a section of the bundle, as is usually done when defining gauge-fixings.
-I.e. we, don\rq{}t have to provide a unique representative for each orbit of configuration space.
-We only have to provide a unique representative \emph{path} in configuration space for each path in the physical quotient space.
-This allows us to introduce a gauge-fixing corresponding to a unique way of lifting the curves from physical space to the full configuration space.
-This type of velocity, or \lq{}history\rq{}, gauge-fixing is not subject to the Gribov problem \cite{Singer_Gribov}.

-\paragraph*{Preferred surfaces of simultaneity?} Contrary to common wisdom, such an essentially 3+1 formulation does not imply a \lq\lq{}preferred simultaneity surface\rq\rq{}, even without the explicit presence of a constraint generating refoliations.
-The misguided intuition comes from imagining such surfaces as being embedded in space-time, in which case indeed, they do define a notion of simultaneity.
-As standard general relativity is a space-time theory, its formulation as a dynamical system is predicated on an auxiliary definition of complete surfaces of simultaneity (a foliation).
-The lapse and shift come from time components of the metric, and they carry the information about how to glue spatial geometries along.